-In FY 2022, the work program will include a comprehensive Education and Outreach program that will focus on business and community outreach, securing paid and in-kind/trade sponsorships and partnerships, educating youth, participating in events (virtual and in-person), and providing tools and materials to support the program.
+In FY 2023, the work program will include a comprehensive Education and Outreach program that will focus on business and community outreach, securing paid and in-kind/trade sponsorships and partnerships, educating youth, participating in events (virtual and in-person), and providing tools and materials to support the program.

-The focus of Clean Air Partners is to continue to educate the public, businesses, communities, and youth on air pollution, its health effects, and voluntary actions to improve air quality.
-These same actions can also address climate change and energy efficiency.
-In FY 2022, focus will be placed on renewing paid and in-kind/trade sponsorships and building partnerships to increase program funding and support.
-As the funding environment under the current pandemic/economic landscape poses a challenge, we will be prudent when spending resources to secure new sponsors.
+The focus of Clean Air Partners is to continue to educate the public, businesses, communities, and youth on air pollution, its health effects, and voluntary actions to improve air quality and the impacts of climate change.
+In FY 2023, focus will be placed on securing paid and in-kind/trade sponsorships and building partnerships to increase program funding and support.
 To expand the organization's presence in the local community, staff will seek out opportunities to educate residents about air quality and health and promote program initiatives.
-This will be done through employer and community events and promoting partner outreach activities such as Bike to Work Day, Clean Commute Month, and Car Free Day.
+This will be done through employer and community events and promoting partner outreach activities such as Bike to Work Day, Car Free Day, and community events and fairs.

-Forecasting is an integral part of the Education and Outreach program.
-Daily air quality forecasts (which cover a three-day period) are done by consensus among meteorologists from COG, MDE, the District Department of Energy and Environment (DOEE), and the Virginia Department of Environmental Quality (DEQ).
-The forecasters hold daily conference calls in April through October.
-MDE and COG support the metropolitan Baltimore and metropolitan Washington forecast programs.
-This support is provided as an "in-kind" service and hence is not reflected in this budget.
+Forecasting and real-time air quality information is an integral part of the Education and Outreach program.
+Daily air quality forecasts (which cover a three-day period) are by COG, MDE, the District Department of Energy and Environment (DOEE), and the Virginia Department of Environmental Quality (DEQ) staff.
+Forecasts are provided as an "in-kind" service and hence is not reflected in this budget.
+Real-time air quality data is provided through EPA AirNow.

-For the past 14 years, a formal education curriculum ("On the Air") has been used to educate elementary, middle, and high school students and teachers.
+For the past 15 years, a formal education curriculum ("On the Air") has been used to educate elementary, middle, and high school students and teachers.
 "On the Air" has been used in hundreds of schools and summer camps educating thousands of local students.
 In 2020, a redesigned curriculum was launched and includes units that address the air quality index, ozone pollution, particle pollution, health effects, community pollution and solutions, the Chesapeake Bay, and climate change.
 In addition, activities are used in summer schools and camps.
 Clean Air Partners has also developed "Using Your School as a Laboratory" and "Cleaner Air, Tree by Tree", which use hand-held monitors to measure and display pollutants levels.

 Clean Air Partners' website continues to be the primary tool used to communicate information and engage the public.
 The website contains real-time and historical air quality data, air quality forecasts, and the EnviroFlash notification system.

-In 2013, the program reached a milestone by launching a mobile application which is available for download in the iTunes store, Google Play, and on the Clean Air Partners website.
-The Clean Air Partners app allows residents living in the metropolitan Baltimore-Washington region to get daily air quality forecasts and current air quality information.
+Clean Air Partners also provides a free mobile app for iOS and Android users to allow residents living in the metropolitan Baltimore-Washington region an alternate way to get daily air quality forecasts and current air quality information.